SomeWeekendReading/someweekendreading.github.io/_posts/2022-02-08-nag-unvaccinated.md

 Leonhardt proposes 2 features of the sadistic American healthcare system are at fault
 here:
 1. _Extreme fragmentation:_ We just can't get our act together with centralized medical reporting, or even the ability to remind people to get a booster.
 That's up to literally thousands and thousands of HMOs, hospitals, and individual practicese.
-Startlingly, most Americans _do not have a regular point of contact about healthcare._ In this situation, that's lethal
+Startlingly, most Americans _do not have a regular point of contact about healthcare._ In this situation, that's lethal.
 2. _Government communication:_ It's been _terrible._  Leonhardt notes that they speak in
   the "language of academia", with abundant cautions and notes for exceptions.
 Now here at _Chez Weekend_ we speak the "language of academia" like natives, so that's ok by us.